bmellink/VNH3SP30/README.md

  INA=1, INB=0 forward spin
  INA=0, INB=1 backward spin
 ```
-**Tip**: If you want to reverse the motor (forwards becomes backwards), you can either use negative values for the speed() function or simply reverse the pins for INA and INB.
+**Tip**: If you want to reverse the motor (forwards becomes backwards), you can either use negative values for the speed() function or simply reverse the INA and INB pins when calling the begin() function.

 All chips also have 2 **enable/diagnose** pins: **DIAGA/ENA** and **DIAGB/ENB**.
 These pins should have a pull up resister to Vcc (which is on most boards).
 These pins each have 2 functions:
 - enable the board (driving the DIAGA/ENA pin low will disable the A-side of the H bridge, driving DIAGB/ENB will disable the B-side of the H bridge)